 2.21.5 Action taken and safety measures adopted to avoid recurrence of such incidents.
+Whether Emergency Plan exists to tackle any untoward incident.

 A circular on SOP is issued to all schools directly from the state office.
 The schools have to follow the SOP strictly and this is being ensured by the supervisory staff.
 The Department officials highlighted the importance of MDM and its impact through campaign, through awareness programme, dialogue, print media and electronic media.
-All Officers are informed to attend all untoward incidents immediately without any delay and take immediate action and the same will be intimated to the senior Officials.
+All officers are informed to attend all untoward incidents immediately without any delay and take immediate action and the same will be intimated to the senior Officials.
 All SDMC's were informed to have a vigilance about the scheme.
-Emergency plan is existing in all the schools.
+Emergency plan is existed in all the schools.